-Shirlanne Pawley-Boyd is an award winning, senior fundraising executive with over 25 years of philanthropic experience.
-Shirlanne has held a variety of leadership roles in the education, not-for-profit and health care sectors for organizations like BC’s Childrens’ Hospital, Trent University, United Way and Fleming College.
-A graduate of Fleming College and a certified fundraising executive, Shirlanne has a passion and commitment to community building and volunteerism.
-She has volunteered her time and shared her professional expertise with numerous groups including the Rotary Club of Peterborough, The Mount Project, The Community Foundation’s 2015 Philanthropy Forum, Peterborough Regional Health Centre, United Way of Peterborough and District, Strath McLean Child Care Centre and the YWCA of Peterborough.
+Shirlanne joined the museum in 2016 and is a senior fundraising executive with more than 25 years’ experience.
+She has held a variety of leadership roles in education, health care and the not-for-profit sector for organizations including Trent University, Fleming College, BC’s Children’s Hospital and United Way.
+She is a graduate of Fleming College and has taken on volunteer roles with numerous groups including The Rotary Club of Peterborough, The Mount Project, The Community Foundation of Greater Peterborough’s 2015 and 2016 Philanthropy Forum, Peterborough Regional Health Centre, United Way of Peterborough & District, Strath McLean Child Care Centre and the YWCA of Peterborough.

 - Contact Karen -